 When a person convicted of an offence is a corporation, every director of the corporation and every officer concerned in the management thereof is guilty of the like offence unless he proves that the act or omission constituting the offence took place without his knowledge or consent.

 [36.
-Deleted by No. 92 of 1994 s.
+Deleted: No. 92 of 1994 s.
 26.]

 37. Proof of exceptions